Pringleman83/SportsBook/README.md

 * Run manual comparison of two teams from any loaded leagues generating (somewhat inaccurate) predictions.

 * Run predictions on all loaded fixtures (more accurate as the teams are guaranteed to be from the same leagues).
+  * Select from using all available league data to compare home and away goal scoring and conceding form or only using data from games where the home team has played the same team at home as the away team as played away, making the data a fairer representation of the team's capabilities.

 * Filter predictions to show games where specific requirements are met (eg. prediction of home side winning by 2 goals).